gurunandan-bhat/fcg/content/guild/members/sangeethadevi.md

 twitter = 'https://www.twitter.com/Sangeetha_Devi'
 +++

-Sangeetha Devi Dundoo is a senior Assistant Editor/Special Correspondent with The Hindu, Hyderabad, and a primary film critic for Telugu cinema.
-Her 18 years of work have involved 12 years with The Hindu & nearly six years with The Times of India Hyderabad.
+Sangeetha Devi Dundoo is a journalist and film critic with The Hindu, Hyderabad, with a focus on Telugu cinema.
+She has been reviewing films for nearly 13 years in her 25-year journalism career.
+She was part of the founding team of The Times of India, Hyderabad, and worked in the features section for nearly six years before moving to The Hindu.
+Growing up in Coimbatore, Tamil Nadu, she now considers Hyderabad her home.
+She writes on cinema, fine arts, textiles and handlooms, fashion, environmental issues, city trends and occasionally, books.